-The City shall offer employees and their eligible dependents, a dental insurance program under the terms as set forth below:
+The City shall offer employees and their eligible dependents a dental insurance program under the terms as set forth below:

-(a) The City shall pay the applicable monthly premiums and any increases during the term of this Agreement.
+- (a) The City shall pay the applicable monthly premiums and any increases during the term of this Agreement.
 Premiums will be set by the insurer, or if self-insured by the City, using fiscally prudent methods.
-The City shall provide a copy of the summary description of the dental program offered by the City to each employee upon request.
+The City shall provide a copy of the summary description of the dental program offered by the City to each employee upon request. - (b) In general, the program includes basic dental insurance coverage of payment to Delta Dental PPO network dentists of the indicated percentage up to the maximum of \$2,000 for each eligible person (e.g., employee, spouse/domestic partner, dependents) per year for the following benefits:

-- (b) In general, the program includes basic dental insurance coverage of payment to network dentists of the indicated percentage up to the maximum of \$2,000 for each eligible person (e.g. employee, spouse/domestic partner, dependents) per year for the following benefits: - (i) One hundred percent (100%) of the cost of diagnostic and preventative care. - (ii) Eighty-five percent (85%) of the cost of basic dental services. - (iii) Eighty-five percent (85%) of the cost of crowns and restorations. - (iv) Fifty percent (50%) of the cost of prosthodontics. - (v) Two thousand dollar (\$2,000) maximum benefit for dental services per person per year. - (vi) Fifty percent (50%) of the cost of orthodontics with a one thousand five hundred dollar (\$1,500) lifetime maximum benefit per person.
+- (i) One hundred percent (100%) of the cost of diagnostic and preventative care. - (ii) Eighty-five percent (85%) of the cost of basic dental services. - (iii) Eight-five percent (85) of the cost of the crowns and restorations. - (iv) Fifty percent (50%) of the cost of prosthodontics. - (v) Two thousand dollar (\$2,000) maximum benefit for dental services per person per year. - (vi) Fifty percent (50%) of the cost of orthodontics with a one thousand five hundred dollar (\$1,500) lifetime maximum benefit per person. - (vii) Services rendered by dentists outside of the Delta Dental PPO network (including Delta Dental Non-PPO Dentists) are covered at a reduced rate; are subject to the limitation of section (v) above and a one thousand five hundred dollar (\$1,500) lifetime maximum orthodontic benefit per person.